hostedposted/py-gui/docs/call-reference.md

 | default_value | boolean        | :material-check: | :material-close: | If the checkbox should be checked by default.                        |
 | key           | string or None | :material-close: | None             | What the value will be saved under in the [state](#elementsstate_1). |

-Returns wether or not the checkbox is checked.
+Returns whether or not the checkbox is checked.

 ??? example